stardog-union/millan/README.md

 - Error-tolerant parsing for W3C-compliant Turtle
 - Error-tolerant parsing for Stardog Mapping Syntax 2 (SMS)
 - Error-tolerant parsing for Stardog Rules Syntax (SRS)
+- Error-tolerant parsing for the Turtle serialization of the W3C Shapes Constraints Language (SHACL)
 - Exported token matchers (regular expressions) and token sets for all of the above languages
 - Universally usable (both in nodejs and the browser)